svmiller/svmiller.github.io/_posts/2015-02-12-moving-from-beamer-to-r-markdown.md

  \hline
 \end{tabular}
  \end{table}
- }</pre>
+ }

+{% endhighlight %}

-That&#8217;s a lot of manual code for one little slide.
+That's a lot of manual code for one little slide.

-I&#8217;ve known about [Markdown][2] language (and [Pandoc][3]) as a substitute for straight Beamer.
+I've known about [Markdown][2] language (and [Pandoc][3]) as a substitute for straight Beamer.
 Markdown language is simple and elegant.
 Pandoc allows for Markdown to be translated to TeX, and ultimately a Beamer PDF.
 However, Pandoc is something of a chore to render.
 [Look at all these extra commands][4] one needs in a terminal to make even minimal changes (e.g. a simple theme, let alone a custom one) to a Pandoc call.
-I don&#8217;t have time for all that when a simple Cmd-R in [Textmate][5] (or F5 in [Gedit][6]&#8216;s [LaTeX plugin][7]) will do the same thing when the appropriate markup is included in the preamble of the document.
+I don't have time for all that when a simple Cmd-R in [Textmate][5] (or F5 in [Gedit][6]'s [LaTeX plugin][7]) will do the same thing when the appropriate markup is included in the preamble of the document.

 [R Markdown][8] is the best of both worlds.
 R Markdown allows for elegant Markdown code *and* simple means of stylizing and rendering the slides without a ton of additional commands in the terminal.
 It took a while to get something that was exactly what I wanted (since R Markdown has its own peculiarities), but I did and offer what follows as a guide for those looking to take advantage of R Markdown.

 # Understanding Your Markdown Document

 R Markdown uses [YAML][9] for its metadata.
-It also does so in a manner that&#8217;s more efficient than Pandoc (or, at least, more intuitive for me).
+It also does so in a manner that's more efficient than Pandoc (or, at least, more intuitive for me).
 Consider my working example below.

-<pre>---
+{% highlight yaml %}
+---
 title: An Example R Markdown Document
 subtitle: (A Subtitle Would Go Here if This Were a Class)
 author: Steven V. Miller